 9.2 Backups Dashboard OverviewCopy chapter anchor to clipboard

 The Backups Dashboard Overview is an overview of available settings, configurations, and quick links for managing backups from the Hub.

 - Number of Backups – The total number of available backups for your site

 - Schedule – How often backups are scheduled to run either daily, weekly, or monthly

-- Storage plan (Snapshot Pro only) – The amount of storage in your plan and how much storage you have used.
-Click the Add storage space button to upgrade your backup storage.
+If your site is hosted by a 3rd-party and you’re using Snapshot Pro, you’ll see how much storage this site has used, and the remaining overall storage available in your plan.
+Click the + more storage link to upgrade your backup storage if needed.
 Note that if you just removed some backups to free up storage, it can take up to 1 hour for cache to clear and this data to update.

 Click the Create Backup button to instantly run a backup using the pre-configured settings for Snapshot Pro or managed backups.